stevenmyhre/mail-tracker/README.md

 You can use route names to include them into your existing admin menu.
 You can customize your route in the config file.
 You can see all sent emails, total opens, total urls clicks, show individuals emails and show the urls clicked details.
-Also you can send emails from your admin panel.
-All views (email tamplates, panel) can customize in resources/views/vendor/emailTrakingViews.
+All views (email tamplates, panel) can be customized in resources/views/vendor/emailTrakingViews.

 ## Contributing